To provide scientific, techno-economic and socio-economic research

 The scope of the calls was informed by a study to define the market and technological needs and opportunities for battery and other energy storage technologies in developing countries and emerging economies, which was completed by Vivid Economics in 2019.
 Report.
 Faraday Insight.

-Answers to enquiries about the call:
+Answers to enquiries about the call for scientific research projects (now closed):

-The call is open to all UK higher education institutes, eligible research institutes and public sector research establishments.
-The Faraday Institution encourages such organisations to lead and coordinate applications for proposed projects.
-The Faraday Institution also encourages the lead organisation to collaborate with suitable partners where plausible and where the expected collaboration is likely to increase the quality and/or de-risk the proposed research.
+The call was open to all UK higher education institutes, eligible research institutes and public sector research establishments.
+The Faraday Institution encouraged such organisations to lead and coordinate applications for proposed projects.
+The Faraday Institution also encouraged the lead organisation to collaborate with suitable partners where plausible and where the expected collaboration is likely to increase the quality and/or de-risk the proposed research.
 Collaborators can be from any country including target territories.
 Collaborators can be other research institutes/organisations, NGOs, SMEs, or industry organisations.
 Lead organisations will be expected to set up appropriate collaboration agreements with partners and administer relevant funding claims.

 The ‘Reducing the cost and improving the performance of battery technologies for use in developing countries and emerging economies’ call has not only been designed to focus on technologies that are most likely to be viable for use in developing countries, but also to focus on technologies that are not already part of the Faraday Institution’s existing research programmes.